stevej/scala-build/README.txt

 - dist.build_integration
     if defined, add the git revision to the name of the final distribution zip file, and don't use the version number in paths
-- no.git
-    if defined, don't try to fetch the current git head revision

 Extra ivy thingies